Billy Bush Bites Back at Donald Trump Over Infamous Access Hollywood Tapes: ''He Said That''

 However, the NYT''s new report claim that the commander-in-chief is changing his tune behind closed doors.

-In the article, Bush, who lost his job at the Today show a week after the tapes came out, made his thoughts crystal clear on the matter: "President Trump is currently indulging in some revisionist history, reportedly telling allies, including at least one United States senator, that the voice on the tape is not his."
+In Sunday's article, Bush, who lost his job at the Today show a week after the tapes came out, made his thoughts crystal clear on the matter: "President Trump is currently indulging in some revisionist history, reportedly telling allies, including at least one United States senator, that the voice on the tape is not his."

 He wrote, "This has hit a raw nerve in me."

-Today's letter also says that Bush hopes his words help change the men, including himself, who said nothing that day.
+Today's letter also makes it clear that Bush hopes his words help change the men, including himself, who said nothing that day.

 "Today is about reckoning and reawakening, and I hope it reaches all the guys on the bus."

-Bush also said that the past year has been an "odyssey."
-In addition to losing his job at NBC, the reporter also separated from his wife of 20 years, Sydney Davis, whom he shares three daughters with.
+In addition to losing his job at NBC, the former host also separated from his wife of 20 years, Sydney Davis, whom he shares three daughters with.

 Bush finished the remorseful letter with the hope that he's learned from his highly publicized mistakes.